 Parking minimum reductions and density bonuses are applicable to properties:

-Get city-owned land data - city last updated August 2, 2016
+The dataset of city-owned land was last updated August 2, 2016.

 The city-owned land dataset doesn't have a map.
-You can download a map for GIS and Google Earth in our Map & Data Store.
+You can download our map for GIS programs and Google Earth in our Map & Data Store.